Rays vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Anthony Santander and the Baltimore Orioles hit the field on Tuesday at Oriole Park at Camden Yards against Zach Eflin, who is the named starter for the Tampa Bay Rays.
-First pitch is at 6:35 PM ET.
+Yandy Diaz and the Tampa Bay Rays will play Cedric Mullins and the Baltimore Orioles at Oriole Park at Camden Yards on Wednesday.

-Bookmakers list the Rays as -125 favorites on the moneyline, while giving the underdog Orioles +105 moneyline odds to win.
-The total is 8.5 runs for the contest.
+Bookmakers list the Rays as -120 moneyline favorites, while giving the underdog Orioles +100 moneyline odds.
+The contest's over/under is set at 9.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.